 - Entrance to either the Exploratorium science museum or De Young Museum of Art

 - Entrance to the California Academy of Sciences

-From here it’s a 15-minute walk to the Castro, where you can check out the dozens of lively gay bars and clubs, including such neighborhood faves as the bustling and youthful The Cafe, popular dance/video bar Badlands, the friendly neighborhood bar Moby Dick, the laid-back Pilsner Inn, and the hip Q Bar, which draws vigorous, young crowds on the weekends.
+From here it’s a 15-minute walk to the Castro, where you can check out the dozens of lively gay bars and clubs, including such neighborhood faves as the bustling and youthful The Cafe, popular dance/video bar Badlands, and the friendly neighborhood bar Moby Dick.

 After the tour, set aside some time for shopping.
 The Castro has grown up over the past decades as a sophisticated retail neighborhood, with everything from high-end clothiers and boutiques to adult gift and bookshops.